SurbD/BlckLap/README.md

 python -m venv venv-name
 venv\Scripts\activate
 ```
-> Make sure you create the virtual environment is the project directory
+> Make sure you create the virtual environment in the project directory

 Install the dependencies and start the server.